maxmarsc/switch-ruby/README.md

-# What is Ruby?
+# switch-ruby

-Ruby is an interpreted object-oriented programming language with many scripting features to process plain text and serialized files, or manage system tasks.
-It is simple, straightforward, and extensible.

-## What is this repository?
 This repository is a Homebrew Switch port of MRI Ruby, the reference implementation of Ruby, using devkitpro.
 It is currently based on Ruby 3.4.8.
 If you wish to find the official README please scroll down.

-**BEWARE: This port is still in an experimental stage.**
+**BEWARE: This port is still in an experimental stage: all tests are passing but use with care**

 ## The scope
 This repository is meant to be used as a static library for Nintendo Switch homebrew development.
 It is not meant to be used as a standalone Ruby interpreter.

 As imposed by Horizon OS available features, this port of Ruby comes with limitations which are listed in the [`LIMITATIONS.md`](LIMITATIONS.md) file.
 Most of these limitations are inherent to the platform and will not be fixed.

+Supported features include:
+- Multithreading
+- Fibers
+- Ractors (experimental)
+- Filesystem access (romfs and sdmc)
+- Sockets
+- Most of the standard library (with some limitations)

 The current builtins native extensions are included:
  - `rbconfig/sizeof`